 - Heat Conservation

 During the day, the heat gain of a commercial greenhouse is a double-edge sword.
 First, it makes it hard to keep the greenhouse cool enough.
-On the other hand, the passive solar gain of a greenhouse can is a vital heat source that can be used for heating at night, as long as the heat can be stored.
-Systems like Ceres’ GAHTTM system store heat in the soil until it is needed during cold periods by circulating excess heat underground.
-That greatly reduces the overall energy cost of the greenhouse, as the GAHTTM system provides year-round heating and cooling without fossil-fuels.
-Sealed, year-round cannabis greenhouses with GAHTTM systems are better equipped to take advantage of the natural greenhouse effect.
+On the other hand, the passive solar gain of a greenhouse is a vital heat source that can be used for heating at night, as long as the heat can be stored.
+Systems like Ceres’ EcoLoop™ store heat in the soil until it is needed during cold periods by circulating excess heat underground.
+This greatly reduces the overall energy cost of the greenhouse, and large rebates are available for the EcoLoop™ which saves growers even more money.
+The Ceres EcoLoop™ is only available for integration with the Ceres SunChamber™ – our sealed greenhouse design.

 Standard commercial greenhouses are very ‘leaky’ and inefficient structures.
 Typically, energy for heating and cooling is the 2nd or 3rd largest expense in a commercial greenhouse, second only to labor costs.
 By limiting the openings in the structure and utilizing a hybrid cannabis greenhouse design, sealed cannabis greenhouses are tighter, more insulated structures.
 In turn, they are cheaper to heat and cool when the greenhouse must be conditioned.
 Hybrid greenhouses combine standard glazing and insulated side-walls, creating an insulated greenhouse that can grow much more easily year-round.
 Particularly in winter, sealed greenhouses are incredibly efficient at holding in heat.
-(Check out Ceres case study of a high-altitude cannabis greenhouse at 10,000 ft in the mountains, which grows year-round with minimal heating costs.)
+(Check out Ceres video of a sealed cannabis greenhouse in Boulder, CO, which grows year-round with minimal heating costs.)

 - CO2 Conservation